Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Background

-\emph{Gates and Groups.---} To showcase \cref{thm:DickeBootstrap} we will restrict to the $K = 2$ case, i.e., the case of encoding a single logical qubit.
+We are primarily interested in codes that implement a generalized phase gate $ \sqrt[b]{\Z} $ transversally, so we will restrict to the $K = 2$ case, i.e., the case of encoding a single logical qubit.
 This means the logical gates come from $\mathrm{U}(2)$.
 But $\mathrm{U}(2) = e^{i \theta }\SU(2)$, so it suffices to consider gates solely from $\SU(2)$.
 We will always denote matrices from $\SU(2)$ by sans serif font, see \cref{tab:corr} for our chosen correspondence.

-Consider the (even degree) \bfit{binary dihedral} groups $\BD_{2b}$ of order $8b$ where $b \geq 1$ is an integer (these groups are also sometimes called ``dicyclic").
-There are also odd degree binary dihedral groups, but we won't consider them here since they don't contain $\Z$ and the resulting analysis is significantly different.
-In particular, there is no good way to pick the codewords to be real, one of our major simplifying assumptions.
+The \bfit{binary dihedral} (or ``dicyclic") groups of even degree, $\BD_{2b}$, have order $8b$ and are given by (see Chapter 12 of \cite{dicyclic}):

+There are also odd degree binary dihedral groups, but we won't consider them here since they don't contain $\Z$ and so there is no good way to pick the codewords to be real, required for \cref{lem:Xcovariance} below.